Today: Afternoon thunderstorms, high of 86, low 73. Details here.

 Note: Most proceedings below can be followed live on the Florida Channel.

-The Florida Greenways and Trails Council starts two days of meetings and consider numerous projects for designation as parts of the Florida Greenways and Trails System.
-(1 p.m., Weeki Wachee Springs State Park, 6131 Commercial Way, Weeki Wachee.)
+The Florida Greenways and Trails Council continues a meeting to consider numerous projects for designation as parts of the Florida Greenways and Trails System.
+(Weeki Wachee Springs State Park, 6131 Commercial Way, Weeki Wachee.)

 State Rep. Fred Costello, R-Ormond Beach, is scheduled to continue a series of town-hall meetings.
-(6:30 p.m., New Smyrna Beach City Hall, 210 Sams Ave., New Smyrna Beach.)
+(6:30 p.m., Ormond Beach City Hall, 22 South Beach St., Ormond Beach.)

-The South Carolina House today debates the fate of the Confederate flag still flying on the South Carolina Capitol grounds, after the Senate voted yesterday to have the flag removed.
+The South Carolina House today debates the fate of the Confederate flag still flying on the South Carolina Capitol grounds, after the Senate voted Monday to have the flag removed.
 The vote was overwhelming.
-But the outcome in the House is less certain.
+But the outcome in the House is less certain as some house members are aiming to upend the attempt to bring down the racist banner.
+A live broadcast of the debate will be available here starting at 10 a.m..

-Tour de France: Today’s stage 4 is 223.5 km, from Seraing to Cambrai.
+Tour de France: Today’s stage 5 is 189.5 km, from Arras to Amiens in France’s dullish north.
 The live feed here.

 Flagler Playhouse Summer Production Camp Performs SHREK The Musical Jr.: With loads of laughs and lots of heart, SHREK is big-sized fun for all ages.
 Follow the adventures of everyone’s favorite ogre and the lovably annoying Donkey as they rescue the spirited Princess Fiona.
 Along the way, lessons are learned and love blossoms.
 The book and lyrics written by David Lindsay-Abaire is complimented by a lively score written by Jeanine Tesori.
 This award-winning musical will leave you feeling lighthearted long after the silliness ends.
 Shrek is the culmination of an intensive 3 week musical theatre camp experience.
 The thirty plus cast members are all between the ages of 8 and 17.
 This one act version of the Broadway show makes it perfect for all ages.
 Directed by Pat Love with Musical Direction and Choreography by Ann Paris.
 Ann Paris returns to Flagler Playhouse to the delight of the cast and crew of Shrek the Musical Jr. Performances on Friday, July 10 at 7:30 p.m.; Saturday, July 11th at 1:00 and 4:00 p.m.; and Sunday, July 12th at 1:00 p.m.
 Special summer rates $10 – $15.
 Purchase on line at www.flaglerplayhouse.com. or call the box office 386- 586-0773.
 Flagler Playhouse, 301 E. Moody Blvd., Bunnell.